alfonso-presa/restflow/README.md

 Of course you can persist the bean and recover it later on between each step.

+To see this sample inside a persisted web application go to the [restflow-spring-web-sample](https://github.com/alfonso-presa/restflow-spring-web-sample)

 Look at src/text/java/com/apresa/restflow/samples for more examples.